mhadeli/Appliances-Energy-Prediction/README.md

 Data normalization is the process of converting numerical data into a standard format to eliminate repetition and inconsistencies in the data, known as data normalization.
 It was previously observed that the data for the target variable is right skewed.
 The skewness can be reduced by applying log normalization.

 ### Encoding
-`get_dummies` creates a new dataframe with dummy columns from 'Monday' to 'Sunday', resulting in a binary indicator showing whether the day of the week is present.
+`get_dummies` create a new dataframe with dummy columns from 'Monday' to 'Sunday', resulting in a binary indicator showing whether the day of the week is present.

 ### Test Train Split
 The dataset is split into 3 parts: train, test, and validate with sizes 60%, 20%, and 20%, respectively.